Q20 and Q44 buses: Reroutes and institution of limited-stop service

-On June 27, 1999, the Q44 began limited-stop service in Queens, with the Q20 split into two branches (Q20A and Q20B) to provide local service, with the Q20B providing service along the old Q20 route on 14th Street, and the Q20A providing new service along 20th Avenue.
+On June 27, 1999, the Q44 began limited-stop service in Queens, with the Q20 split into two branches (Q20A and Q20B) to provide local service, with the Q20B providing service along the old Q20 route on 14th Avenue, and the Q20A providing new service along 20th Avenue.
 The addition of service along 20th Avenue was done at the request of owners of commercial developments on the avenue, such as BJ's and Target.
 Weekend service was also restored on the Q20A.
 Since the Q44 became limited, the Q20 was extended south along Main Street to make local stops.
 Prior to the change, Q20 service had run during weekdays only from 5 a.m. to 11 p.m. at frequencies of 15 to 30 minutes.
 At this time, the Q44 was shifted from its historical route in the neighborhood of Briarwood between Union Turnpike and Hillside Avenue.
 It had previously turned east onto the Grand Central Parkway service road and then turned south onto 150th Street towards Jamaica, the same route employed since 1938 when Main Street dead-ended at the Grand Central service road.
 It was rerouted to continue south via Main Street, and then via Queens Boulevard to Hillside Avenue.
 Initially, Q44 buses made limited stops from 6 a.m. to 10 p.m. on weekdays, from 7 a.m. to 10 p.m. on Saturdays, and from 8 a.m. to 10 p.m. on Sundays.
 The changes in service on the Q44 and Q20 were made to increase ridership growth and to serve new markets.
 On July 29, 1999, a meeting was held at Borough Hall, with officials of the MTA in attendance, to discuss the changes.
 Many riders spoke against the changes, noting that the change made it harder for senior citizens and people with disabilities who had used the stops along 150th Street, and that the change added an additional transfer to complete their trips, requiring an additional fare.
 A spokesperson for the MTA said that it had no plans to revert the change in service, and noted that the areas on Queens Boulevard and Main Street that the Q44 was rerouted to had increased in density.
 Briarwood residents had organized and circulated a petition in opposition to the loss of bus service on 150th Street soon after the changes took effect.
 This change was announced to elected officials in late March 1999, and was approved by the MTA Board on April 15, 1999.